-The best way to move around London is on your trusty ol’ pair of feet.
-They are free, fast and can get you into places no public transportation system can.
-You’d be suppressed but a lot of Tube stations are easier accessible by walking that by actually taking the train.
+The best way to move around London is on your trusty old pair of feet.
+They are free and fast and can get you into places no public transportation system can.
+You’d be suppressed, but a lot of Tube stations are easily accessible by walking than by actually taking the train.

 And one last travel tip for the times you need to leave London – stack up on food!
 The prices on the train will be sky high but who cares if you have your own nom-noms, right?